browserengineering/book/book/invalidation.md

 and therefore the layout tree.
 Rebuilding the layout tree from scratch, which our browser currently does, can drop multiple frames on complex pages.
-Try, for example, loading [this chapter](invalidation.md) in our toy browser and typing into this input box:
+Try, for example, loading [this chapter](invalidation.md) in our browser and typing into this input box:

 <input style="width:100%"/>